VIDA-NYU/reprozip/docs/packing.rst

       workingdir: <working-directory>

     # Run 1
-    - id: ...
+    - ...
-    ...

 If necessary, users may change command line parameters by editing ``argv``, and add or remove environment variables by editing ``environ``.
-Users may also give a more meaningful and user-friendly identifier for a run by changing ``id``.
 Other attributes should not be changed in general.

 The next section brings information about input and output files, including their original paths and which runs read and/or wrote them.
 These are the files that `reprozip` identified as the main input or result of the experiment, which `reprounzip` will later be able to replace and extract from the experiment when reproducing it.
 You may add, remove, or edit these files in case `reprozip` fails in recognizing any important information, as well as give meaningful names to them by editing ``name``::